dmitribodiu/90-days-challenge/architecture.md

 1. Open architecture
     In an open architecture, any component can call any other component regardless of the layer in which the components reside.
-It gives you greater flexibility at a cost of high coupling.
+It gives you greater flexibility at a cost of `high coupling`.

     Calling sideways also creates additional coupling.
 When using open architecture, there is hardly any benefit of having architectural layers in the first place.
-    In software engineering, trading encapsulation for flexibility is a bad trade.
+    In software engineering, trading encapsulation for flexibility is a `bad` trade.

 2. Closed architecture
     In a closed architecture, you strive to maximize the benefits of the